 In the decimal system, and indeed every number base, the symbol 1 refers to a single unit.
 In the everyday decimal system, the symbol 10 – a one followed by a zero – refers to a ‘group’ of ten and no extra units.
 Likewise, the symbol 100 (one hundred) refers to ten ‘groups’ of ten.
 This is so ingrained in our understanding that it seems obvious.

 Now imagine we want to count using not our fingers, but our hands.
 Our number base would then be two rather than ten.
-Base two is very important in the computer world, and is known as binary.
+Base two is known as binary.
 In the binary system, there are only two digits – one and zero.
-That might sound very straightforward, but in practice it leads to very long strings of ones and zeroes.
+That might sound very straightforward, but in practice it leads to long strings of ones and zeroes.

 Number one is, as always, represented by the symbol 1.
 But then there are no more digits other than zero.
 If the base is two, then the number we know of as ‘two’ has to be represented as 10 – meaning one group of two, and none over.

 Then, clearly, ‘three’ is represented 11 – ie one two and one extra.
 And by the time we reach the number ‘four’, normally represented as 4, we have to move to three symbols in the binary system: we show it as 100.

 Thinking back briefly to the decimal system, you will recall that each time a new zero is placed at the end of a sequence of numbers, it refers to a multiple of ten.
 So 1,000 is 100 x 10 and 1,000,000 is 100,000 x 10.

 In base two, similarly, each new zero represents a multiple of two.
 As just shown, four (which we know as 2 x 2) is represented as 100 in binary.
 The next multiple of two is eight, so that will be represented as 1000 in binary.
 To check that this makes sense, here is a list of the first eight decimal numbers and their binary equivalents: